mdrahmed/cheatsheets/README.md

 ## General cmd's
 **Memory and swap usuage**
 ```
 # usused ram is wasted ram.
 If something is in memory, it can be retrieved faster than it could be retrieved from the disk.
-That's why, a linux system cache as much as possible so that it can be retrieved faster.
+That's why, a linux system cache memory as much as possible so that it can be retrieved faster.

 free -m # It will show how many free space do I have.
 # -m shows the result in megabytes